-What does a network administrator do?
+What does a network administrator do, anyway?

 - Installing and supporting an organization’s network system

-- Examining website functions to ensure performance without interruption
+- Examining systems to ensure optimal performance

 What skills do you need to become a network administrator?

 It shouldn’t come as a surprise that you’ll need plenty of technical skills for this position.
 But soft skills will be just as important to carry out your daily duties.

 We used real-time job analysis software to examine over 100,000 network administrator job postings from the past year.2 The data helped us identify the top skills employers are seeking.
 Here’s what we found:

 Top technical skills for network administrators:2